Angular2Guy/AngularAndSpringWithMaps/README.md

 { 'title': 'Finkenwerder', 'year': 2020 }
 ```

 Spring Graphql executes it with 4 sql queries.
+One query for the CompanySites, Polygons, Rings and Locations.

 ## Setup
 Java 17 or newer.